KOTerra/vivado-vitis-on-silicon-mac/README.md

 # Vitis-Ready Docker Launcher

-This fork updates the original Vivado-on-Silicon-Mac setup to better support **Xilinx Vitis** development by improving automation and adding a shared mount between the host and container.
+This fork updates the original Vivado-on-Silicon-Mac setup to better support **Xilinx Vitis** development by improving automation and adding a shared directory between the host and container.

 ---